karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ## Zone-Associated State Reset

-In the event of a zone state reset being carried out, the state of the zone's master file SHOULD be reset as if the file was being initialised for the first time per this document.
+In the event of a zone state reset being carried out, the state of the zone's master file MUST be reset as if the file was being initialised for the first time per this document.

 # Implementation and Operational Notes